RyanFDU/P3-Traffic-Sign-Classifier/writeup_template.md

 ![class 8][image1] ![class 11][image2] ![class 12][image3]
 ![class 17][image4] ![class 25][image5]

-The third image might be difficult to classify because its bad quanlity.
+The fourth image might be difficult to classify because its bad quanlity.
 The contrast is pretty low and it even has some jitters.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).